davidwhogg/SpectralAnomalies/toms_work/libraries/robusta-hmf/README.md

 - [ ] Tests!*
 - [ ] CI, automated tests, automated relases, and PyPI*
 - [ ] Relax version requirements since uv by default is newest everything

+Upon reaching some critical "done-ness", this package should be moved to it's own repo while keeping the git history.
+Probably just before whenever we want automated tests, releases, PyPI, etc.

 (*) = Priority